-Scalability is the concept that your web application should never be overwhelmed by the number of visitors it receives.
+Scalability is the concept that a web application should never be overwhelmed by the number of visitors it receives.
 In terms of auction software, bidders should never see a delay in their page loading because the number of bidders using the software is too much for the server to handle.
-In auction software, even a few seconds of delay to a bidder can be deadly - it's flat out unacceptable.
+In auction software, even a few seconds of delay to a bidder can be hazardous - it's flat out unacceptable.
 Auction software should work as well for 5 bidders as it does for 500 bidders.